ChrisVine/js_of_ocaml-and-gjs/README.md

     ocaml wrapping in js_of_ocaml's Typed_array.uint8Array type, and can be converted to an ocaml string (and thence to the ocaml Bytes.t type) via the Typed_array.String.of_uint8Array function.

+7. As mentioned above, glib's Gio module provides various i/o functions that can be used.
+These are modelled on java.io;
+    java.io isn't great but if you are familiar with it you will feel at home.
+However at the time of writing (this may change) gjs does not handle Gio functions which take user-provided buffers as out parameters for reading from input streams.
+This means that only Gio.InputStream.read_bytes, Gio.InputStream.read_bytes_async
+    and Gio.BufferedInputStream.read_byte, together with any of
+    Gio.DataInputStream's read functions, can be used for reading.
+    This is not quite as bad as it seems: Gio.DataInputStream has a reasonably usable set of reading functions (although its async functions are somewhat text-oriented), and binary records can be read with Gio.InputStream.read_bytes and
+    Gio.InputStream.read_bytes_async, so in most cases i/o can be done without having to write local bindings.